-When the Department of Safety and Security becomes aware of a potentially dangerous criminal situation on campus, the Director of Safety and Security or their designee prepares a Timely Warning and distributes it to the campus community.
+When the Department of Safety and Security becomes aware of a serious or ongoing criminal threat to members of our community within our reportable geography as defined by the Clery Act, the Director of Safety and Security or their designee prepares a Timely Warning and distributes it to the campus community.
 A Timely Warning provides information to community members which enables them to make better decisions about their own safety, with the aim of preventing similar crimes.
 A Timely Warning does not contain confidential information, such as information which could identify victims.